-1531 RESULI

 Power-up self-test

-Other tests performed (sy stem operation, errors, etc.):
+Other tests performed (system operation, errors, etc.):

-department to do the best job possible by answering the ughly and returning this information with the
+Please allow our service department to do the best job possible by answering the following questions thoroughly and returning this information with the malfunctioning board.

-1. Does the problem appear ar to be intermittent or heat sensitive?
-(If yes, explain.)

-2. Under which operating s number. system are you running?
-(AOS, AOS/VS) Include revision

-3. Describe the system cor nfiguration (i.e., peripherals, controllers, model of computer, etc.):

-4. Has the unit been return Same problem? ned before?
+- 1. Does the problem appear to be intermittent or heat sensitive?
+(If yes, explain.) - 2.
+Under which operating system are you running?
+(AOS, AOS/VS) Include revision number. - 3.
+Describe the system configuration (i.e., peripherals, controllers, model of computer, etc.): - 4.
+Has the unit been returned before?
+Same problem?

-To be filled out by CUST OMER:
+To be filled out by CUSTOMER:

-MODEL NUMBER: ·

-SERIAL NUMBER:

-RMA NUMBER: (Call Zetaco to obtain an RMA number.)
+SERIAL NUMBER: (Call Zetaco to obtain an RMA number.)

 Returned by:

 Your Name: Firm:

 Address: Phone:

-4.0 Using the SCZ-4 Efficiently
+4.0 Using the

-The SCZ-4 lets you take advantage of a new generation of intelligent tape drives in conjunction with an effective Data General driver.

-The design of many of the new SCSI tape devices incorporates a small, compact form with high capacity tapes.
-This makes them well suited to the purpose of archival.

-The MTJ driver is compatible with all AOS/VS or DG/UX tape commands.
-To use the features of the SCZ-4 to advantage, set up a back-up program to save your data whenever you wish.
+SKT-2300 and

+SKT-5000

+Efficiently

+Its high capacity, small cartridge tape, and compatibility with an effective Data General driver make the SKT-2300/SKT-5000 an attractive package.
+Use it in a manner that accentuates these features.

+For each of the following features there is an associated caveat:

+HIGH CAPACITY It takes a LONG time to get to EOT.
+MTJ DRIVER This driver is not available with all revisions of AOS/VS or DG/UX.
+CARTRIDGE TAPE . . .
+Your archive is only as good as the quality of the tape you buy and how you store it.

+As with any subsystem, knowing how to USE the features of the SKT-2300/SKT-5000 is an important part of the feature.
-4.1 Setting up a Back-up Program

-The beauty of a high capacity tape is that you don't have to stick around to put another reel of blank tape on the drive during back-up.

-The SCZ-4 when used with a high capacity tape drive, works best as a back-up archival device.
+4.1 Setting up a Back-up Program The beauty of a high capacity tape is that you don't have to stick around to put another reel of blank tape on the drive during back-up.
+Trogram The Subsystem is best used as a back-up, archival device.
 It would take a long time to retrieve a file for a user application on line.
 The tapes are long and making a user wait is not cost effective.

-It is cost effective to use the high capacity tape drives for back-up.
+It is cost effective to use the cartridge tape for back-up.
 In this manner of usage, the length of the tape is its advantage.
-A large amount of data can be stored on one tape, (which may eliminate the need for several reels) and the tapes are small.
+A large amount of data can be stored on one tape, (which may eliminate the need for several reels) and the cartridges are small.
 This saves on storage and personnel costs.

-A Word About Block Size

-In order to use high capacity technology, some tape drives have limits to the size of a block of data.
-For example, the Exabyte tape drive writes data to tape in 1 KB blocks.
+A Word About Block Size The tape drive writes data to tape in 1 KB blocks.
 This is done to facilitate its Helical Scan Technology.
-If a Dump command is initiated using a block size that is less than 1 K or not a multiple of 1 K, the drive leaves the extra space blank.
-Unless you are aware of this type of restriction, you could waste tape and ruin the advantage of the drive.

-Writing a Back-up Macro

-With AOS/VS, it is possible to QBATCH or QSUBMIT commands for a specific day and time.
+If a DUMP command is initiated using a block size that is less than 1 K or not a multiple of 1 K, the drive leaves the extra space blank.
+This could amount to a waste of tape.
+Writing a Back-up Macro With AOS/VS, it is possible to QBATCH or QSUBMIT commands for a specific day and time.
 The QBATCH or QSUBMIT could become part of a daily start up program.
 This allows you to stack up a back-up command that will not be performed until late at night.
-The following is an example:

-QSUBMIT/AFTER=[!DATE]:20:00:00/QOUTPUT=@NULL BACK\UP\FILE

-(QBATCH can be substituted for QSUBMIT.)

-This command string will wait until 8:00 P.M. to execute the commands in the file BACK\UP\FILE.
-Another method would be to use:
+The following is an example: QSUBMIT/AFTER=[!DATE]:20:00:00/QOUTPUT=@NULL BACK_UP_FILE (QBATCH can be substituted for QSUBMIT.)
+This command string will wait until 8:00 P.M. to execute the commands in the file BACK_UP_FILE.
+Another method would be to use: QBATCH/AFTER=+12/QOUTPUT=@NULL BACK_UP_FILE The commands in the file BACK_UP_FILE would execute after 12 hours had passed.

-QBATCH/AFTER=+12/QOUTPUT=@NULL BACK\UP\FILE

-The commands in the file BACK\UP\FILE would execute after 12 hours had passed.